Skip to main content

 Secure your credentials

-Your DigiCert ONE host environment, API key, client authentication certificate and password makes up your environment variables and are required to access DigiCert® KeyLocker client tools.
+Your DigiCert ONE host environment, API key, client authentication certificate, and password make up your environment variables and are required to access DigiCert® KeyLocker client tools.
 Use one of the methods provided below to securely store your credentials based on your operating system.

 Sign